-Bernstein: Thank you all very much for participating. •
+Bernstein: Thank you all very much for participating. 🚸

-Why a pioneering approach by Princeton researchers was honored with a Nobel hirty years ago, a group of Princeton economists kicked off the day as they often did, gathering for coffee around a counter before classes and meetings began.
+HIRTY YEARS AGO, a group of Princeton economists kicked off the day as they often did, gathering for coffee around a counter before classes and meetings began.
 The newspaper that day had an article about an impending hike in New Jersey's minimum wage, and the economists' talk turned to what that change would mean.
 Conventional economic theory predicted that an increase in the minimum wage would lead employers to cut jobs, but was that true?
-Soon a research idea had formed - one that would help carry the economics profession toward a new way of conducting empirical research, and eventually lead to a Nobel Prize.
+Soon a research idea had formed - one that would help carry the economics profession toward a new way of conducting empirical research, and eventually lead to a